.env.local

 The same webhook event can be delivered more than once.
 Your handler must be safe to call twice with the same payload:

-1. Complete a sandbox assessment — your handler processes the submission.graded event
+1. Complete an assessment — your handler processes the submission.graded event

-2. Replay the exact same POST body to your webhook handler (copy from ngrok’s request log or the echo viewer)
+2. Replay the exact same POST body to your webhook handler (copy from ngrok’s request log)

 3. Verify your database has exactly one record, not two